 Yellow-kneed fen fly Neoascia meticulosa One of several similar, tiny species.
-The female above was at Bankhead Moss in early June 2019, while the female below was there in early May 2024.
+This female was at Bankhead Moss in early June 2019.

-Smudge-veined fen fly Neoascia podagrica /

-butterbur fen fly Neoascia obliqua

-A tiny hoverfly that is easily overlooked.
+Smudge-veined fen fly Neoascia podagrica / butterbur fen fly Neoascia obliqua A tiny hoverfly that is easily overlooked.
 These were at Cameron Reservoir (bottom right) and Magus Muir.